NathanH-VCU/Access-Twitter-API/README.md

   - [`BertForSequenceClassification`](./pytorch_pretrained_bert/modeling.py#L916) - BERT Transformer with a sequence classification head on top (BERT Transformer is **pre-trained**, the sequence classification head **is only initialized and has to be trained**),
   - [`BertTokenizer.from_pretrained`](./pytorch_pretrained_bert/modeling.py#L1051) - BERT Transformer with a token classification.
 - The **Transformer** PyTorch models (`torch.nn.Module`)
-- Optimizer for **BERT**
-  - `Adam` - Bert version of Adam algorithm with weight decay fix, warmup and linear decay of the learning rate.
+- Optimizer for **BERT**  `Adam` - Bert version of Adam algorithm with warmup and linear decay of the learning rate.

 ## Installation Instructions
 This repo was tested on Python 2.7 and 3.5+